 IVP has demonstrated our commitment to lifting up voices of color since the very beginning of our history.
 We have intentionally published and pursued authors of color for decades on issues of justice, race, ethnic identity, and other topics that speak to the whole church.
 Take a look below at authors of color who have published books with us in the past three years and browse IVP's books on racial justice to find important books by these authors and many more.
-To learn about how IVP supports authors of color, read more about our new initiative Every Voice Now.
+To learn about how IVP supports authors of color, meet our AAPI authors and read more about our new initiative Every Voice Now.

 Donna Barber is cofounder of The Voices Project, an organization that influences culture through training and promoting leaders of color.
 She is also the director of Champions Academy, an initiative of the Portland Leadership Foundation that provides culturally responsive leadership development for student athletes.
 She lives in Portland, Oregon, with her husband, Leroy, and their children.

 Jonathan Brooks ("Pastah J") is senior pastor of Canaan Community Church in Chicago's Englewood neighborhood.
 A sought after speaker, writer, and artist, he has contributed to two books: Banned Questions for Christians by Christian Piatt and Making Neighborhoods Whole by John Perkins and Wayne Gordon.